microsoft/BotFramework-WebChat/samples/19.a.single-sign-on-for-enterprise-apps/README.md

 1. Save the Web Chat secret to `/rest-api/.env`
    - `DIRECT_LINE_SECRET=a1b2c3.d4e5f6g7h8i9j0`

+> When you are building your production bot, never expose your Web Chat or Direct Line secret to the client.
+Instead, you should use the  secret to generate a limited token and send it to the client.
+For information, please refer [to this page on how to generate a Direct Line token](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-direct-line-3-0-authentication?view=azure-bot-service-4.0#generate-token).

 During development, you will run your bot locally.
 You can use [ngrok](https://ngrok.com/) to expose your bot server.

 1. Run `ngrok http -host-header=localhost:3978 3978`